Poetry, Prose, and the Climate Crisis: John Freeman and Tahmima Anam on Public Space and Global Inequality

 In Conversation with V.V.
 Ganeshananthan and Whitney Terrell on Fiction/Non/Fiction

 In this episode, poet and editor John Freeman talks to Fiction/Non/Fiction podcast co-hosts V.V.
 Ganeshananthan and Whitney Terrell about his second collection of poetry, The Park.
 Freeman discusses who finds public space a source of connection, relaxation, and recreation, and who is excluded.
-Then Ganeshananthan, Terrell, and Freeman are joined by acclaimed Bangladeshi writer Tahmima Anam, who has written extensively about climate change and whose fable appears in Freeman’s new anthology,
+Then Ganeshananthan, Terrell, and Freeman are joined by acclaimed Bangladeshi writer Tahmima Anam, who has written extensively about climate change and whose fable appears in Freeman’s new anthology, Tales of Two Planets: Stories of Climate Change and Inequality in a Divided World.
+The four discuss global inequality, the climate crisis, and resilience.

 To hear the full episode, subscribe to the Fiction/Non/Fiction podcast through iTunes, Google Play, Stitcher, Spotify, or your favorite podcast app (include the forward slashes when searching).
 You can also listen by streaming from the player below.